brookhong/k.vim/README.md

 # Installation

 1. get and build `kv` tool from https://github.com/brookhong/kv
+1. copy kv or kv.exe to a folder in your path such as /usr/local/bin or C:\Windows\system32
 1. put k.vim to your .vim/plugin folder
 1. build or download dictionaries you need to some folder, and tell VIM where it is